 We specialise in Bucharest, but also have other offices located in Prague, Budapest, Bratislava and Vienna.
 If you are searching for an incentive program that is 'different', please contact us.

-At DZK Travel we stand for creativity and innovation, and that is what you will see in our proposals.
+At DZK Travel, your DMC in Bucharest, we stand for creativity and innovation, and that is what you will see in our proposals.
 Why not give us a try?

 Top Conference hotels Bucharest